-2. SDS (formerly known as MSDS) - The Contractor must keep a copy of the Safety Data Sheet available on site throughout the course of the project for any herbicide or other materials requiring an SDS that are supplied by the Contractor for the project.

-3. HERBICIDES - All spraying will be conducted with either glyphosate or sulfometuron methyl herbicides with the acceptable formulations identified below.
-Roundup Pro Concentrate is the only acceptable form of Glyphosate to be used.
-Oust XP is the only acceptable form of sulfometuron methyl to be used.
+- 2. SDS (formerly known as MSDS) The Contractor must keep a copy of the Safety Data Sheet available on site throughout the course of the project for any herbicide or other materials requiring an SDS that are supplied by the Contractor for the project. - 3.
+HERBICIDES All spraying will be conducted with either glyphosate or triclopyr with the acceptable formulations identified below.
+Glyphosate in the form of Rodeo or Aquaneat and Triclopyr in the form of Vastlan shall be used.